mika-alpha/exact-sum/README.md

 The compiled code is inside out/production/LoginAndUserAccounts since this was made using Intellij Idea.

-This is a problem from Online Judge which you can find in : https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=1998
+This is a problem from Online Judge which you can find in : shorturl.at/mAPXZ (UVa 11057)

 The enunciate was the next: